-External Entity Subject Role Definition Please note that the attacker might 'capture' any subject role recognized by the TOE including the entities mentioned in footnote 12 on page 17 to which the CAN or MRZ may be revealed.
+External Entity Subject Role Definition change properties of the assets having to be maintained.
+The attacker is assumed to possess an at most high attack potential.
+Please note that the attacker might 'capture' any subject role recognized by the TOE including the entities mentioned in footnote 13 on page 18 to which the CAN or MRZ may be revealed.
 This subject is commensurate with 'Attacker' in [EACPP3.1] and 'S.Offcard' in [SSCDPP].